 A sudden sharp twinge when sipping a hot drink or biting into something cold can be deeply unsettling.
 If you have ever wondered whether that fleeting discomfort could mean you have a cracked tooth and sensitivity, you are certainly not alone.
-Thousands of adults across London search for answers to this exact concern every month.
+Thousands of adults across London search for answers to this exact concern every month, hoping to understand what is happening and what they can do about it.

 A cracked tooth is one of the more common dental issues that brings patients to seek urgent advice.
 The difficulty is that cracks are not always visible to the naked eye, and the sensitivity they produce can range from mild and intermittent to sharp and persistent.
 Understanding the possible causes, recognising the signs, and knowing when to seek a professional dental assessment can make a significant difference to the outcome.